-Easy chicken meal prep so good it will have you feeling like your eating lunch by the Mediterranean sea, sun on your face, watching sailboats float on by.
-Okay maybe it's not that good, but it's pretty dang easy to make and taste like the perfect collab of fresh, tangy, and creamy ingredients.
-And you can easily sub in paleo-friendly hummus and dairy free yogurt to make this recipe fit into just about any diet plan.
+Easy chicken meal prep is so good it will have you feeling like you eating lunch by the Mediterranean Sea, the sun on your face, watching sailboats float on by.
+Okay maybe it's not that good, but it's pretty dang easy to make and tastes like the perfect collab of fresh, tangy, and creamy ingredients.
+And you can easily sub in paleo-friendly hummus and dairy-free yogurt to make this recipe fit into just about any diet plan.

 To make this recipe, you're going to need the following (see below for paleo substitutions):